 Сooking in a dorm can be rather hard.
 Not only you may lack cooking skills, but there are also a number of additional issues.
 Namely, college students may lack appliances and kitchen supplies.
 And, of course, they lack time for cooking as 100% of their time is taken up with college tasks.

 However, numerous studies show that students who are well-nourished tend to have higher energy levels and, thus, can learn better.
 Moreover, those who opt for healthier, home cooked meals, are generally seen to have better memory, process information faster, and get higher grades.
 All these benefits of making your own meals make it worth it to delegate your tasks.
 For example, getting essay writing help to allocate some time for cooking.
+In this case you can also buy thesis papers from ThesIsGeek.

 So, in this article, we are going to share some simple recipes that will help you survive in college!